 Interested in learning how A2LA accreditation in this field of testing may be accepted internationally as well as domestically by federal, state and private sector entities?
 Click on the following links for more information:

 A2LA has developed an Electro-Mechanical Advisory Committee (EMAC) to assist the Association by providing technical input on policy creation and decisions related to the IT testing area.
-If you wish to participate on the EMAC, we invite you to contact Megan McConnell, A2LA Accreditation Officer II, at mmcconnell@A2LA.org.
+If you wish to participate on the EMAC, we invite you to contact Megan McConnell, A2LA Senior Accreditation Officer, at mmcconnell@A2LA.org.